Essential Thrombocythemia Epidemiology Forecast - 2036

 Essential Thrombocythemia Epidemiology

-• The median estimate of survival among ET patients is 20 years.
-However, depending on the age of presentation, this varies and as a result, median survival of patients younger than 60 years of age approaches 33 years.
+• The median estimate of survival among essential thrombocythemia patients is 20 years.
+However, depending on the age of presentation, this varies, and as a result, the median survival of patients younger than 60 years of age approaches 33 years.

-• The most common cause of morbidity and mortality is thrombosis, which occurs among 20% of ET patients, compared to bleeding complications in 10% of this population.
+• The most common cause of morbidity and mortality is thrombosis, which occurs among 20% of essential thrombocythemia patients, compared to bleeding complications in 10% of this population.

 Study Period